paeneumbra/dotfiles/sys/.config/awesome/README.md

 ## Issues

 During setup it can happen that some references have changed, this will most certainly happen for monitors and disk.
-For getting new display namings run `xrandr` and replace all references in the project - e.g. `eDP-1`.
+For getting new display namings run `xrandr` and replace all references in the project - e.g. `eDP-1`, `eDP-1-1`.

+NOTE: Depending on the active graphics card the monitor names are different

 ```shell
 xrandr -q